Volatility Parametrizations with Random Coefficients: Analytic Flexibility for Implied Volatility Surfaces: Quadrature Pairs for Expectations

 Here, we present the derivation of the quadrature points to calculate the expectation of the randomized pricing surface.
 The section is based on~\cite{grzelak2019stochastic} and Golub and Welsch~\cite{golub1969calculation}, which establish the algorithm for the computation of the quadrature points for random variables based on the moments.

-The Gaussian quadrature points enable an efficient approximation of the expectation $\E[g(X)]$ given an arbitrary function $g(\cdot)$ and an absolutely continuous random variable $X$, such that $f_X(x)$ is its probability density function.
+The Gaussian quadrature points enable an efficient approximation of the expectation $\E[g(X)]$ given an arbitrary function $g(\cdot)$ and a random variable $X$ with law $\mu$.
 Since the expectation is an integral over the domain $\mathcal{D}$ of $X$, the integral can be written as:

-where $\{ \lambda_n, x_n\}_{n \leq N_q}$ points are chosen in an optimal way, which we will establish below.
+where $\{ \lambda_n, x_n\}_{n \leq N_q}$ points are chosen in an optimal way, which we establish below.
 The algorithm is general for any type of expectation and requires only an efficient computation of the moments $\mu_i = \E[X^i]$ of $X$.
 The foundation of the algorithm is to establish a sequence of \emph{polynomials} $p_0(x),p_1(x),\dots$, which are orthonormal with respect to $X$, i.e., such that

 In this case, the quadrature points $\theta_n$ of degree $N_q$ are given by the roots $p_{N_q}(\theta_n) = 0$ of $p_{N_q}(x)$, and the quadrature weights are given by a formula.
 Finding the quadrature pairs is thus reduced to obtaining a sequence of orthonormal polynomials.
 The polynomial sequence can be constructed from monomials $m_n(x) = m^n$, whose expectations are exactly equal to the moments $\mu_n$ of $X$.
 Denoting $\mu_{i,j} = \mu_{i+j} = \E[X^iX^j]$, the orthonormal polynomials can be calculated the following way: first, we compute the $N_q+1$-dimensional Gram-matrix $M$ given by